 Building Level Administrator License

 The Building Level Administrator Licensure program prepares you for the position of school principal.
-The 21-credit licensure program, offered in an hybrid format, consists of six graduate core educational leadership courses offered over three consecutive semesters, with a one-credit internship each semester.
+The 21-credit licensure program, offered in an online format, consists of six graduate core educational leadership courses offered over three consecutive semesters, with a one-credit internship each semester.

 What makes for a successful leader in education?

 Purdue specific outcomes and program highlights: